AlexanderProd/gatsby-shopify-starter/README.md

 This starter also includes credentials to a Shopify demo store so you can try it out immediately without having to start a store.
 To use your own just change the values inside of `.env`.

+If you have questions feel free to message me on [Twitter](https://twitter.com/alexanderhorl) 🤙🏻

+## 💎 Features

+- Product grid
+- Product page
+- Cart
+- SEO
+- Google Analytics
+- CSS in JS with Emotion
+- Image lazy loading with Gatsby Image

 ## 🚀 Quick start

 1.  **Create a Gatsby site.**